The Reality Von Tease Reveal Made 'RHOSLC' the Best Franchise on Bravo

 The cast members were vacationing in Bermuda and celebrating Monica’s birthday when Gay received a phone call that startled her to the core.
 In the next scene, Gay dramatically announces to her friends: “Monica is not who she says she is.
 She’s not our friend.
 She’s someone who has schemed and worked to infiltrate our friend group, and the name that you all know her as – the woman whose birthday we celebrated, who we have been trying to champion and support and defend, is Reality von Tease.”

-The name might not mean much to most fans of the show, but it was very familiar to the housewives who had been the target of the anonymous troll.
+The name might not mean much to most fans of the show, but it was very familiar to the housewives who had been the target of the anonymous online troll.
 After the confrontation, Garcia tried to shift the blame to someone else and admitted to taking only a partial part in the said account.
 The revelation made many fans wonder if Bravo knew about it when they cast Monica on the show.
 After all, Monica didn’t seem to be the type of woman that producers typically cast, mainly wealthy women.
 However, Bravo was quick to say they had no prior knowledge of Monica’s connection to the Instagram account.
-Either way, the moment solidified RHOSLC as a top contender on Bravo.
+Either way, the moment solidified RHOSLC as a top contender on Bravo, and fans say Garcia carried the show in Shah's absence.

 The Real Housewives of Salt Lake City